espressif/vscode-esp-idf-extension/docs/FEATURES.md

 ## Build

 **ESP-IDF: Build your project** is provided by this extension to build your project using `CMake` and `Ninja-build` as explained in [ESP-IDF Build system using Cmake directly](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/build-system.html#using-cmake-directly).
+You could modify the behavior of the build task with `idf.cmakeCompilerArgs` for Cmake configure step and `idf.ninjaArgs` for Ninja step.
+For example, using `[-j N]` where N is the number of jobs run in parallel.

 ## Debugging